MilosB-Analytics/Aurelius-Commerce-Group-ACG-EDA-Customer-Experience/README.md

 <br>ACG has grown aggressively over the past 3 years.
 Revenue is strong—but leadership is uneasy.
 With a steady stream of negative reviews coming in.
 <br>Shareholders are determined to get to the root cause of the issues the company is facing, as such the following questions were raised:

+<h1>Complete Breakdown</h1>

+A more in-depth analysis with on how these answers were derived can be found in the [Data Visualization & Storytelling file.](https://github.com/MilosB-Analytics/Aurelius-Commerce-Group-ACG-EDA-Customer-Experience/blob/main/Data%20Visualization/%20Data%20Visualization%20&%20Storytelling.md)

 ### <br>❗ Business Questions:

 <br>⁉️ Which support channels correlate with poor satisfaction?